AiminLi-Hi/aoi-preemption-heavy-tail/README.md

 If you encounter any issues with reproduction, feel free to reach out to me at hitliaimin@163.com.

 ## Citation
-You may find this paper helpful
+You may cite this paper if it helps your research:
 ```bibtex
 @article{aimin2026taming,
   title={Taming the Heavy Tail: Age-Optimal Preemption},